Gozie01/P-BMS/README.md

 ## 👥 Authors

 * Chigozie – Blockchain Developer
-* Jonathan and Saviour – Co-author
+* Jonathan, Saviour AND   D-S Kim – Co-author

 For academic citations, refer to our [paper](link-to-publication).